ddupas/msfish/README.md

 # msfish

 ## overview
-A statistics bot for War Fish War Brokers squad.
-This bot collects stats from stats.warbrokers.io so that it is able to display some charts and medals.
+Msfish is a statistics bot for the War Fish War Brokers squad.
+This bot collects stats from stats.warbrokers.io and displays some charts and medals.
 It is also a discord bot.
 Msfish was created to answer the question of who is active and who is winning medals on warbrokers.